NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 Building this will still yield the same output as before.

-Things get more interesting when we alter `default.nix` another time, by adding a new attribute `people` to the result.
+Things get more interesting when we alter `default.nix` another time to make use of this new argument.
+Let's call `hello.nix` with the `audience` attribute set to `people`.

-Note how we pass a parameter `audience` in the second argument to `callPackage`, which is passed on to the function defined in `hello.nix`:
+Note how we pass the parameter `audience` in the second argument to `callPackage`, which is passed on to the function defined in `hello.nix`:

 ```nix
 # default.nix